 Everyone in the service industry knows the saying, “The customer is always right.”
 But get on the receiving end of an unbalanced review, and suddenly this age-old piece of wisdom can ring hollow.
 What do you do when a customer writes something about you or your trip that you believe simply isn’t true and certainly isn’t fair?

-This post outlines the best way to respond to any bad reviews you receive, what to do next, and if it’s possible to remove reviews that you don’t like (spoiler: it isn’t).
+This post outlines the best way to respond to any bad reviews you receive, and what to do next.

 How you handle that review speaks a lot for your service, and can make or break your future online business.